We may earn money or products from the companies mentioned in this post.

 When you hear of Sweden, usually the first – and often only – thing you hear about is the capital city of Stockholm.
 While there are a lot of things to do in Stockholm that make it a huge tourist draw, there is much more to Sweden than Stockholm.
 In fact, the rugged west coast is one of Sweden’s most fascinating areas.
 From islands once believed to be uninhabitable to quaint fishing villages and some of the best seafood you’ll ever eat, west Sweden is beautiful, scenic, and most of all relaxing.
 And a West Sweden road trip is the best way to experience this part of the country.

 What to know about traveling in West Sweden

 Although most of Europe is extremely well connected by train, if you want to visit the charming villages and experience the Swedish coast, you must either rent a car or take a bus.
 Although we considered traveling in West Sweden by bus, doing so was going to take much longer.
 Instead, we opted to rent a car and do a self-guided road trip in West Sweden.
-We were traveling from Copenhagen, Denmark to Oslo, Norway and wanted to spend a few days exploring Sweden on the way.
+We were traveling from Copenhagen, Denmark to Oslo, Norway as part of a 12-day Scandinavia trip and wanted to spend a few days exploring Sweden on the way.
 We took a train to Gothenburg and rented a car from there.

 Renting a car in Sweden was moderately priced.
 Although the daily rate was affordable, where you can end up blowing your budget is renting a car in one country and dropping it off in another.
 Although Gothenburg and Oslo are only 3 1/2 hours away from each other, it will cost you a few hundred extra dollars to take the car across the border.